MicrosoftDocs/azure-docs/articles/container-registry/monitor-service.md

 For a list of the types of resource logs collected for Azure Container Registry, see [Monitoring Azure Container Registry data reference](monitor-service-reference.md#logs)

-For a list of the tables used by Azure Monitor Logs and queryable by Log Analytics, see [Monitoring Azue Container Reference data reference](monitor-service-reference#azuremonitorlogstables)
+For a list of the tables used by Azure Monitor Logs and queryable by Log Analytics, see [Monitoring Azure Container Reference data reference](monitor-service-reference#azuremonitorlogstables)

 <!--  Optional: Call out additional information to help your customers.
 For example, you can include additional information here about log usage or what logs are most important.
 Remember that the UI is subject to change quite often so you will need to maintain these screenshots yourself if you add them in. -->